twistlock/sample-code/siem/splunk/twistlock/README.md

 }
 ```

+2. *Note that **Splunk on Windows** uses different path separators than Linux, and by default this app is configured for Linux.* For Splunk on Windows, edit `etc\apps\twistlock\default\inputs.conf` according to the instructions at the top of the file, and then update the paths in `etc\apps\twistlock\local\inputs.conf` by changing `/bin/` to `\bin\`.

-2. Enable `poll-incidents.py` and `poll-forensics.py` at **Settings > Data inputs > Scripts**.
+3. Enable `poll-incidents.py` and `poll-forensics.py` at **Settings > Data inputs > Scripts**.

-3. **Optional:** Adjust the schedule as needed.
+4. **Optional:** Adjust the schedule as needed.
 The `poll-forensics.py` script uses a file created by `poll-incidents.py` to only pull relevant forensics information.
 Be sure to schedule `poll-forensics.py` to run slightly after `poll-incidents.py`.
 A few minutes is probably fine.
 A one-minute gap was used during testing.

 ## Change notes
 ### October 14, 2020